Ajith-Geo/webrtc-realtime-object-detection/README.md

 - **Metrics are automatically saved** to `metrics.json` in the root directory

 ## 📊 Metrics and Benchmarking
+> ⏱️ **Benchmarking is automatic.** No separate script to run.
+A 30‑second metrics window starts the moment the first detection/overlay appears.
+Keep the laptop page (with the video + overlay) focused and open for the full 30 seconds or results may be incomplete/inconsistent.

 The application automatically collects performance metrics including: